 My software / system wish list would include a full strength local database program which connects to a synchronized remote shared data base where all participants would both upload their unique local data and receive back data added by others - in a transparent exchange.

 Also - source documentation acquisition would be very flexible and sources could also be accessed by hyperlink.
 Also – multiple automatic data backups in case of database corruption.
 Also – conversion to intermediate programs such as GEDCOM to force functions or data transfer is never required.

-What we are trying to accomplish with the new 1850 based analysis is to connect all the Heads in that census year to the immigrant ancestor.
-After 1850 documentation multiplies by ten or 100 fold and genealogies are quite easy to construct.
+The new database will initially be a new 1850 based analysis to connect all the Heads in that census year to the immigrant ancestor.
+Post 1850 documentation multiplies by ten or 100 fold and genealogies are quite easy to construct coming back to the present.
 The brick walls start appearing with the heads in the 1850 census.

 · John Knickerbocker & Lydia Jackson Link

 · Hugh Knickerbocker and Rachel Schram Link

 · The Father of Solomon Knickerbocker (1812-92) Identified Link